DataDog/datadog-ci/src/commands/react-native/README.md

 ### Link errors with your source code

-You can enrich errors in Datadog with context links to GitHub, GitLab, and Bitbucket if the following requirements are met:
+You can enrich errors in Datadog with context links to GitHub, GitLab, Bitbucket, and Azure DevOps if the following requirements are met:

 - You have installed the `git` executable
 - You can run `datadog-ci` in the git repository